Last updated on April 28th, 2021

 Low Interest Rates on Travel Credit Cards

 The Federal Reserve has made unprecedented interest rate cuts in response to COVID-19’s economic impact.
 Though the cause is unfortunate, there is undoubtedly a benefit in having lower interest rates all-around on credit cards.
-Travel cards generally have higher rates due to the amount of benefits they tend to include, so now is actually an excellent time to consider a new travel credit card.
+Travel cards generally have higher rates due to the number of benefits they tend to include, so now is an excellent time to consider a new travel credit card.

 Build a Higher Credit Line

 Although you should not accumulate debt during these uncertain economic times, it helps to have added purchasing power.
 Adding a new credit card to your rotation ultimately increases your total available credit and lowers your credit utilization ratio.